JGCRI/gcam-doc/dev-guide/rapid_parse.md

 However if the Data is more complex to parse and requires more information such as attributes you will need to mark the data `NOT_PARSABLE` and implement the custom parsing behavior by subclassing [AParsable](#example-of-aparsable-special-case).

 ### Unresolved symbol error during linking
-This is most common when you are implementing some custom XMLParse routing and still need to use the `XMLParseHelper` utilities to continue parsing of child data from that point.
+This is most common when you are implementing some custom XMLParse routing and still need to use the `XMLParseHelper` utilities to continue parsing some of child data from that point.
 If you get a linker error such as the following:
 ```
 Undefined symbols for architecture x86_64:
   "void XMLParseHelper::parseData<Data<Solver*, 4> >(boost::property_tree::detail::rapidxml::xml_node<char> const*, Data<Solver*, 4>&)", referenced from: